Honorees

 James lost his leg and part of a foot in a 2009 Afghanistan deployment by an IED.
 He is the first NH resident honored by hour New England mission.
 He currently works at a small diner in western Mass.
 He is married with two children.
 WE RIDE FOR HIM.

 Sgt Peter Damon lost both his arms in Iraq in 2003.
 While fixing a Blackhawk helicopter tire, it malfunctioned and exploded.
 The explosion killed a fellow mechanic and wounded Peter gravely.
-Pete know owns and operates his own art store now and paints.
+Pete now owns and operates his own art store and paints.
 In 2016 we ride for him!
 WE RIDE FOR HIM.

 Sgt Josh Hawkins was deployed to southeast Afghanistan to Fob Orgun-E, in 2010, before deploying his right knee was injured in training.
 While deployed his leg injuries continued to get worse and he had his leg amputated above the knee.
 WE RIDE FOR HIM.